alexbadiu-insightsinmotion/PBI-Documentation/07 - What content is in a Design Document - Data.md

 ## Environments

 Describe the different separate environments to be used in the project.
-(For example, in a 3-tier layout, separate instances of the source application(s), databases, and target report sharing platform will be available and used [DEV, TEST, PROD].
+(For example, in a 3-tier layout, separate instances of the source application(s), databases, and target report sharing platform will be available and used [e.g., DEV, TEST, PROD].
 In a 4-tier layout, the environments may be named DEV, TEST, STAGE, and PROD.)

 Evaluate the (paraphrased) statement,